 Route of Parks of Patagonia

-Cabo de Hornos National Park is the world's southernmost national park, located 12 hours by boat from Puerto Williams in the southern headland of Tierra del Fuego in southern Chile; the only place in the world where the waters of the Pacific and Atlantic Oceans meet.
+Cabo de Hornos National Park is the world's southernmost national park, 12 hours by boat from Puerto Williams in the southern headland of Tierra del Fuego in southern Chile, the only place in the world where the waters of the Pacific and Atlantic Oceans meet.

 Corcovado National Park, in southern Chile, features vast expanses of untouched, unexplored land, including hidden corners of the Gulf of Corcovado.
-The Corcovado Volcano overlooks this difficult-to-access park that is a habitat for various endangered species.
+The Corcovado Volcano overlooks this difficult-to-access park, habitat for various endangered species.

-Hornopirén National Park is located in the Palena Province of Chile's Los Lagos Region.
-As part of the Andes chain, the park contains rugged mountains and unspoiled Valdivian temperate rain forests.
-The park is dominated by glacier-carved mountains and active volcanoes.
+Hornopirén National Park is located in the Palena Province of Chile's Los Lagos region.
+As part of the Andes chain, the park contains rugged mountains, lakes, and unspoiled Valdivian temperate rainforests.
+Glacier-carved mountains and active volcanoes dominate the park.

-Located in the Valdivian Forest biogeographical region, Laguna San Rafael is an area of highly varied topography and scenic beauty.
-The area includes the Continental Patagonian Range, the Insular Patagonian Range, the Central Plain and the Patagonian Glaciers.
+Laguna San Rafael National Park and Biosphere Reserve in southern Chile is an area of highly varied topography and scenic beauty.
+The area includes the Continental Patagonian Range, the Insular Patagonian Range, the Central Plain, and the Patagonian Glaciers.